r1ngz3ro/r1ngz3ro.github.io/README.md

 ---

 ## 🎯 Current Focus
-- Enhancing fuzzing tools and infrastructure
+- always learning and hunting for bugs
-- Contributing to open-source Bitcoin security projects
 - Continuous exploration of advanced exploitation techniques

 ---